 Mini Living teams up with New York firm Bureau V to mount the second iteration of Urban Cabin, a series of site-specific micro house installations addressing key question about the future of city living.

 After inaugurating the Urban Cabin concept at last month’s London Design Festival with a Sam Jacobs-designed pavilion, Mini Living debuted a New York iteration at A/D/O; a co-working platform and residency lab (featured in TLmag 27) that is also sponsored by the eponymous car company.
-These second micro-house concept we developed by local firm Bureau V in collaboration with the company’s own design team.
+The second micro-house concept was developed by local firm Bureau V in collaboration with the company’s own design team.

 The 48 square-meters model home addresses the issue of forced displacement and migration – an especially pressing issue in the current U.S. political climate.
 The building concept reveals both practical and metaphorical qualities through a bold yet playful combination of colour and geometric contrast.
 In doing so, the installation pays homage to the Modernist heyday of space-age and utopian pod houses; ephemerality and resourcefulness often associated with transience.

 Opening up with different ‘events,’ the concept pavilion provides space for an indoor garden hammock hang out.
 Within the main space – featuring a pulley-system library, tables and chairs – a wildly contrasting porcupine-like shell acts as a cozy nest.
 Playing on the specificity of New York, certain iridescent surfaces allude to the city’s’ abundance of Art Deco architecture.
 A soft, shiny, and metallic tent-like structure houses a kitchen space.
 Bureau V choreographed a careful dance between rationalised lines and elastic materials.